Content table

 Its levels gradually increase during pregnancy and peak in your third trimester.
 It’s also the main culprit behind nausea in the first trimester due to its high levels.

-Symptoms at 4 Days Past Ovulation
+Symptoms at 4 days past ovulation

-It is too early to tell if you have pregnancy symptoms at 4 days past ovulation (4 DPO) since implantation has not occurred.
+It is too early to tell if you have pregnancy symptoms at 4 Days Past Ovulation (4 DPO) since implantation has not occurred.

-You should know that some of these symptoms might look like the ones you experience during the luteal phase, the second half of your menstrual cycle.
+As mentioned above, implantation occurs around 6 to 12 DPO.
+After the implantation, the hCG hormone levels start increasing, triggering certain changes that can indicate pregnancy.
+Some of these symptoms might resemble those you experience during the luteal phase, the second half of your menstrual cycle.

-Why does this happen?
 Your hCG hormone levels are off the roof when you become pregnant.
 If you experience severe nausea, then it could be that you produce double the amount of hCG than others.
 Also, women who are pregnant with multiple babies tend to experience nausea more.

 Again, this is unlikely, but mild cramps in the lower abdomen could signal early pregnancy in some women, while others may not see this now as it’s far too early.